 If there’s any amount left over, it will be listed here.
 You could be billed by your doctor for this amount, but that bill will come from them, separate from your EOB.

 You have paid $850 of your $1,000 deductible for 2020.

 You have paid $850 of your $8,000 out-of-pocket maximum for 2020.

 Here, your insurer gives you a running tally of how much you’ve paid toward your deductible and out-of-pocket maximum for the year.

 So, the EOB says the doctor’s office charged $150 for your annual checkup, discounted $50, and that your insurance plan paid for $90 of the remaining $100 bill.
 Now, there’s only $10 left to be paid (but you don’t need to pay it until your doctor’s office sends you a bill).

 You’ll often get an EOB sometime after you see a doctor or dentist, go to the hospital or get other health care services.
 The EOB will go over what services you received and how your health insurer helped pay for them.
-See an example of an EOB from The Centers for Medicare & Medicaid Services.

 You can find details about what your health insurance plan pays for in your plan’s handbook or Evidence of Coverage (EOC).